phac-nml/irida-next/docs-site/docs/development/development_processes/code_review.md

 * Be humble. ("I'm not sure - let's look it up.")
 * Don't use hyperbole. ("always", "never", "endlessly", "nothing")
 * Be careful about the use of sarcasm.
 Everything we do is public; what seems like good-natured ribbing to you and a long-time colleague might come off as mean and unwelcoming to a person new to the project.
-* Consider one-on-one chats or video valls if there are too many "I didn't understand" or "Alternative solution:" comments.
+* Consider one-on-one chats or video calls if there are too many "I didn't understand" or "Alternative solution:" comments.
 Post a follow-up comment summarizing one-on-one discussion.
 * If you ask a question to a specific person, always start the comment by mentioning them.

 ### Having your pull request reviewed